 In Colorado, the crime of Vehicular Assault is defined by Colorado Revised Statute 18-3-205.
-This law makes it a felony for a driver to operate a vehicle under the influence of alcohol or drugs or in a reckless manner and cause serious bodily injury to another.
+This law makes it a felony for a driver to operate a vehicle under the influence of alcohol and/or drugs or in a reckless manner and cause serious bodily injury to another.

 The definitions and sentences for Colorado Vehicular Assault charges are as follows:

 Vehicular Assault – Class 4 Felony: The defendant unlawfully drove or operated a motor vehicle in Colorado while under the influence by alcohol, or drugs, or both alcohol and drugs, and the conduct was the proximate cause of serious bodily injury to the alleged victim, in violation of 18-1-305(1)(b), C.R.S.

 Sentencing Range for Vehicular Assault – Class 4 Felony: 2-6 years in prison is the presumptive range; up to 12 years if a judge finds extraordinary aggravating circumstances.

 Vehicular Assault – Class 5 Felony: The defendant unlawfully drove or operated a motor vehicle in Colorado in a reckless manner, and the conduct was the proximate cause of serious bodily injury to the alleged victim, in violation of 18-1-305(1)(a), C.R.S.

 Sentencing Range for Vehicular Assault – Class 5 Felony: 1-3 years in prison is the presumptive range; up to 6 years if a judge finds extraordinary aggravating circumstances.